The first time a woman will try out in franchise History | CBC News

 Despite her age, Stewart's talent as a goalkeeper has opened doors that she says can prepare her for a future in the game.

-"I think this training camp is just going to make me better because I'll be challenged by faster-pace and better players.
+"I think this training camp is just going to make me better because I'll be challenged by faster-paced and better players.
 So I think it'll just elevate my game," she said.

 Robitaille says that the skills she has now are enough to turn recruiters' heads.